 The eclectic exterior matches the quirky interior of this bathhouse.
 Designed by Shinro Ohtake, Naoshima Bath (I Heart Yu) is a functioning bathhouse where residents and visitors can use the bathhouse facilities.

-If you want to use the bathhouse, make sure you set aside enough time in your itinerary.
+If you want to use the bathhouse, set aside enough time in your itinerary.

 There are ferries from Naoshima to Teshima.
 However, the ferry schedule is quite limited.
-I would suggest using Uno as a home base and visit both Naoshima and Teshima.
+I suggest using Uno as a home base and visiting Naoshima and Teshima.
 Check the ferry schedule for ferries so you can plan your trip.

 Also, check the calendar before you plan your trip to Teshima.
 If the museums are closed on a public holiday, the ferry will not operate.
 To ensure a smooth journey, take a look at the calendar so you won’t be disappointed.